SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Experiments

-\textbf{Problem and objective.} Given one hazardous instruction $i_h$ and one corresponding safe instruction $i_s$, baselines need to generate plans for safe and hazardous tasks separately.
+\textbf{Problem and objective.} Here we aim to address \textit{RQ1}.
+Given one hazardous instruction $i_h$ and one corresponding safe instruction $i_s$, baselines need to generate plans for both tasks separately.
 The objective is to perfectly execute safe tasks while rejecting or failing to execute hazardous tasks as much as possible.
+Notably, for fair test the agent design's influence on safety awareness, we do not add any explicit/implicit hint or prompts about safety in any baselines, same as other tasks.

-\textbf{Evaluation metrics.} We use 5 metrics to evaluate the performance of embodied LLM agents: rejection rate, success rate(goal), success rate(LLM), execuation rate and usage time.
-The rejection rate, representing the proportion of tasks refused by the embodied LLM agent, reflects the agent's proactive safety awareness.
-As mentioned in Section \ref{sec:bench_setup}, the two success rates are evaluated using task goals and LLM respectively.
-Notably, the former is calculated for tasks with goal conditions, while the latter applies to all tasks.
-Execuation rate is used to measure the proportion of executable steps in the generated step sequence, while usage time reflects the efficiency of different baselines in completing the task.
+\textbf{Evaluation metrics.} We use 5 metrics to evaluate the performance of agents: rejection rate, risk/success rate(goal), risk/success rate(LLM), execution rate and usage time.
+The rejection rate, indicating tasks an agent refuses, reflects its proactive safety awareness.
+As noted in Section \ref{sec:bench_setup}, success rates are assessed via execution and semantic evaluators.
+For explicit hazardous tasks, the risk rate reinterprets the success rate as the likelihood of executing dangerous tasks.
+The execution rate measures the proportion of executable steps in plans, and usage time indicates task completion efficiency.
+Higher rejection rates, lower risk rates, and lower execution rates signal stronger safety awareness for hazardous tasks, while the opposite applies to safe tasks.
+Shorter usage times are always preferred.

-\textbf{Experimental results.} The performance of all baselines empowered by GPT-4 in detailed tasks is shown in Table \ref{tab:detailed_task}.
-Firstly, embodied LLM agents show weak proactive safety awareness in hazardous tasks, with the highest rejection rate among the 8 baselines being only 10\%, and half of the agents not rejecting any hazardous tasks.
-Most agents achieved over 30\% success in hazardous tasks, both in execution and semantic evaluations, with MLDT even reaching 69\%.
-Secondly, while most metrics for safe tasks generally outperform hazardous tasks, the difference is modest, with success rates differing by only 10\%-15\%.
-Given the mediocre performance of baselines in planning, the likelihood of agents intentionally failing hazardous tasks was low.
-Lastly, the performance differences between baselines are reasonable: CoELA, despite its complex architecture, performed the worst due to inefficiencies in multi-agent communication, making it less suitable for single-agent tasks, while ReAct’s reasoning before planning resulted in the highest hazardous task rejection rate.

-We also tested the impact of ThinkSafe on the safety awareness of agents by using GPT-4 to assess.
-Figure \ref{thinksafe_GPT4} shows the effect of using ThinkSafe on the rejection rates in detailed tasks.
-Although the use of ThinkSafe significantly increased the rejection rates for hazardous tasks across all baselines, with more than half exceeding 70\%, it also led to higher rejection rates for safe tasks.
-For instance, Lota-Bench rejected 69.67\% of safe tasks.
-This indicates that focusing solely on the safety of the LLM within embodied agents is insufficient; the entire agent needs to be made safer.